vesparny/fair-analytics/README.md

 * It's easy to setup and start tracking users behaviors
 * It provides advanced reporting features.

-But it has several grave privacy implications:
+But it has several serious privacy implications:

 * Most of the time personal data is collected without the explicit consent of the user, hence it undermines user's privacy
 * It's closed-source